Accounting for Intra-group Transactions in Separate Financial Statements

 Gain on disposal of PP&E$0.7m

-Example – Sale of PP&E for more than fair value
+Example: Sale of PP&E for more than fair value

-Approach #1 Transaction is recognised at fair value.
+Approach #1: Transaction recognised at fair value

 DRCR